pravega/flink-connectors/documentation/src/docs/catalog.md

 | pravega-registry.format     | optional            | Avro          | String       | Default format for serialization in table sink, Valid values are 'Json' and 'Avro'  |
 | pravega-registry.json.*     | optional            | (none)        | -            | Specification for json format, completely inherited from official Flink Json format factory, refer to this [doc](https://ci.apache.org/projects/flink/flink-docs-stable/docs/connectors/table/formats/json/#format-options) for details                                  |

-Based on Pravega, its schema registry and this table format, a `PravegaCatalog` is built to manage Pravega streams as Flink tables.
+A `PravegaCatalog` is built to manage Pravega streams as Flink tables based on it's schema registry and this table format.
-It can map all the streams with its Json/Avro schema registered, and users can directly read from/write to the stream without establishing connection with extra SQL DDL.
+It can map all the streams with its Json/Avro schema registered and users can directly read from/write to the stream without establishing connection with extra SQL DDL.

 ## Pravega as a Catalog

 The `PravegaCatalog` enables users to connect Flink to Pravega streams.
-The concept mapping between Flink Catalog and Pravega is as following:
+The following table shows the mapping between Flink Catalog and Pravega terms:

 | Flink Catalog terms                  | Pravega terms     |
 |--------------------------------------|-------------------|